If you know how to write a great office manager resume you can be called a clever job applicant.

 Office manager resume introduction should also contain correct personal details such as your phone number or e-mail.

 Giving incorrect data may lead to losing potential employers.
-An appropriate use of keywords can set a thin line between a good and a bad resume.
+Appropriate use of keywords can set a thin line between a good and a bad resume.

 Add Relevant Achievements